Cheltenham Tuesday preview: Rory Delargy best bets

 The selection hasn’t fired this season, but is another who has had wind surgery after a disappointing effort on her latest start.
 She is likely to benefit from that, and given she’s closely matched with Dame de Compagnie and is over three times her price in places, I can’t let her go unbacked at 25/1.

 I’ve tipped Homme Public for the Boodles at 20/1+ and he has come in for support.
-I don’t like recommending a bet when the price collapses (and he was 33/1 in places yesterday), but if you can get 16/1 and six places, then he’d still represent a bet.
+I don’t like recommending one when the price collapses (and he was 33/1 in places yesterday), but if you can get 16/1 and six places, then he’d still represent a bet.

-I’m not sure she’ll be good enough to win this National Hunt Chase, but I’m pretty confident that the step up to 3¾m will bring about improvement in Snow Leopardess, who receives the valuable mares’ allowance, and has been running with great credit in open company.

-She has always appealed to me as the type to improve as her stamina is stretched out, and a sound jumper and proven battler, she represents solid each-way value.

 What do you do with a free bet?